-(1) Whenever a councillor or traditional leader who attended a meeting or hearing is of the opinion that the chairperson at that meeting or hearing failed or refused to exercise any of his or her powers or to discharge any of his or her duties properly, he or she may direct a written allegation against the chairperson concerned to the municipal manager.

-(2) An allegation in terms of sub-rule (1) must quote the relevant Rule or convention that had been breached or not fulfilled and must state to what extent it had been breached or not fulfilled.

-(3) The municipal manager must submit the allegation to:-

-(a) the speaker in the case of an allegation against the mayor or executive mayor or the chairperson of a Section 79-committee if the municipality has a plenary executive system, if any;

-(b) the mayor or executive mayor, as the case may be, in the case of an allegation against the chairperson of a Section 79-committee;

-(c) the council in the case of an allegation against the speaker and send a copy thereof to the councillor against whom the allegation had been made.

-(4) The relevant functionary or the council, as the case may be, must determine the time and place of the hearing when the matter will be considered and inform the municipal manager accordingly, provided that in a case referred to in:-

-(a) sub-rule (3)(b), the municipal manager must include the matter in the agenda for the first ordinary executive or mayoral committee meeting, as the case may be;

-(b) sub-rule (3)(c), the municipal manager must include the matter in the agenda for the first ordinary council meeting after receipt of the allegation.

-(5) The municipal manager must inform the councillor who made the allegation and the councillor against whom the allegation had been made of the time and place where the matter will be heard.

-(6) At the hearing the councillor making the allegation and the councillor against whom the allegation had been made must have the opportunity to state his or her case, to call witnesses, to examine any documents submitted and to cross examine any witness.

-(7) after the matter had been heard the speaker, mayor, executive mayor or the council, as the case may be, must make a ruling as to the most probable version of the event and make a finding.

-(8) Should it be found that an allegation against the speaker was true, the council must decide an appropriate penalty.
-Whenever the speaker finds that an allegation against the mayor or the executive mayor or the chairperson of a Section 79-committee if the municipality has a plenary executive system was true, he or she must submit his or her finding to the council and recommend an appropriate penalty.
-Whenever the mayor finds that an allegation against the chairperson of a Section 79-committee was true, the mayor must submit his or her finding to the executive committee and recommend an appropriate penalty.
-Whenever the executive mayor finds that an allegation against the chairperson of a Section 79-committee was true, the mayor must submit his or her finding to the executive committee and recommend an appropriate penalty.
-Whenever the executive mayor finds that an allegation against the chairperson of a Section 79-committee was true, the mayor must submit his or her finding to the executive committee and recommend an appropriate penalty.

-(9) An appropriate penalty may include a formal warning or reprimand.
+- 20(1) Whenever a councillor or traditional leader who attended a meeting or hearing is of the opinion that the chairperson at that meeting or hearing failed or refused to exercise any of his or her powers or to discharge any of his or her duties properly, he or she may direct a written allegation against the chairperson concerned to the municipal manager. - An allegation in terms of sub-rule (1) must guote the relevant rule or convention that had been breached or not fulfilled and must state to what (2) extent it had been breached or not fulfilled. - The municipal manager must submit the allegation to-(3) - the speaker in the case of an allegation against the mayor or executive mayor or the chairperson of a section 79 and 80 committee if the (a) municipality has a plenary executive system, if any; - the mayor or executive mayor, as the case may be, in the case of an allegation against the chairperson of a section 79 and 80 (b) committee: - the council in the case of an allegation against the speaker (c) - and send a copy thereof to the councillor against whom the allegation had been made. - (4) The relevant functionary or the council, as the case may be, must determine the time and place of the hearing when the matter will be considered and inform the municipal manager accordingly, provided that in a case referred to in- - (a) sub-rule (3)(b), the municipal manager must include the matter in the agenda for the first ordinary executive or mayoral committee meeting, as the case may be; - (b) sub-rule (3)(c), the municipal manager must include the matter in the agenda for the first ordinary council meeting after receipt of the allegation. - The municipal manager must inform the councillor who made the allegation and the councillor against whom the allegation had been made of (5) the time and place where the matter will be heard. - At the hearing the councillor making the allegation and the councillor against whom the allegation had been made must have the opportunity to (6) state his or her case, to call witnesses, to examine any documents submitted and to cross examine any witness. - (7) After the matter had been heard the speaker, mayor, executive mayor or the council, as the case may be, must make a ruling as to the most probable version of the event and make a finding. - Should it be found that an allegation against the speaker was true, the council must decide an appropriate penalty.
+Whenever the speaker finds (8) that an allegation against the mayor or the executive mayor or the chairperson of a section 79 and 80-committee if the municipality has a plenary executive system was true, he or she must submit his or her finding to the council and recommend an appropriate penalty.
+Whenever the mayor finds that an allegation against the chairperson of a section 79 and 80-committee was true, the mayor must submit his or her finding to the executive committee and recommend an appropriate penalty.
+Whenever the 20 executive mayor finds that an allegation against the chairperson of a section 79 and 80- committee was true he or she must decide an appropriate penalty. - (9) An appropriate penalty may include a formal warning or reprimand.
 Whenever a formal warning is issued, the council or the executive committee or the executive mayor, as the case may be, must determine the period during which the warning is valid.

-21. Status of chairperson at a meeting
+Status of chairperson at a meeting